This isn’t about how your website is designed — as you note, the HTML doesn’t change. It’s about how your site is hosted.

-The one thing that is common across all HTTPS websites is what’s called a “certificate.”
-You will need to purchase this.
+The one thing common across all HTTPS websites is what’s called a “secure certificate.”

-A certificate is that bit of encrypted technology that makes a website secure.
-It encrypts the data when it travels between the browser and the website.
-More importantly, a certificate confirms to the browser and your visitors that they are actually connecting to the site that they think they are.
+A certificate is that bit of encryption technology that makes a website secure.
+It encrypts the data as it travels between the browser and the website.
+More importantly, a certificate confirms to the browser and website visitors that they are actually connecting to the site they think they are.

 Is HTTPS necessary?

 In the past, the answer has been “only if you’re processing sensitive data”.
 That answer has changed, kind of.

 Search engines, specifically Google, now include your sites’ availability in https as one of the over 200 signals it uses when deciding where to place your site in its search results.
 All else being equal1, a page delivered via https is said to rank higher than http.

 Exactly how you set up your site to be https, including whether free certificates can be used, depends entirely on your web host.
 The process can range from simple to complex, but they’re the ones that should be able to help you.

 The good news here is that https is more and more common, and most web hosts are ready to help.